What are sequence diagrams and what are they used for?

 What does a loop fragment represent?

-So that’s option and alternative fragments, but what about when you need to model something that needs to repeat a number of times?
+So that’s an option and alternative fragments, but what about when you need to model something that needs to repeat a number of times?
 That’s when you use a loop fragment.

 Loop fragments were introduced in UML 2 with other combined fragments and they enable you to model a repetitive sequence, along with some handy guard conditions to control the loop.
 The loop fragment looks much the same as the option fragment.
 You have the frame and the operator in the top-left corner.
 The interaction operator is, as you might expect, loop.
 For instance, a cashier entering items to be purchased into a point of sale system or a cash register may need to enter multiple items for each customer before presenting the customer with the total amount and requesting payment.
 So the entry of items acts as a loop fragment in the process.